 Primary Areas of Settlement in the GTA (Social Atlas): Vaughan, Richmond Hill, Markham, Mississauga, City of Toronto (North York & Etobicoke-Lakeshore)

-Communication Style and Interpersonal Relations: Eye contact should be avoided when talking to elders in South Korea.
-Respect for elders is an enormous part of Korean culture.
+Communication Style and Interpersonal Relations: Respect for elders is a big part of Korean culture.
 In general, when in South Korea, a good rule of thumb is to offer and receive items (such as a business card or something purchased from a store) with two hands.

 2) Social and Settlement Services in the GTA